marten-seemann/base-drafts/draft-ietf-quic-recovery.md

 #### Retry

-A RETRY packet causes the content of the client's INITIAL packet to be immediately retransmitted along with the token present in the RETRY.
+A Retry packet causes the content of the Client Initial packet to be immediately retransmitted along with the token present in the Retry.

-The RETRY indicates that the INITIAL was received but not processed.
+The RETRY indicates that the Client Initial was received but not processed.
-It MUST NOT be treated as an acknowledgment for the INITIAL, but it MAY be used for an RTT measurement.
+It MUST NOT be treated as an acknowledgment for the Client Initial, but it MAY be used for an RTT measurement.

 ### Tail Loss Probe {#tlp}